 Starring Miguel A. Nunez, Jr., Juwanna Mann is a comedy about the redemption of a bad boy professional basketball star.
-In the big league he’s one of the best, but can’t stay out of trouble and after going off once too often (stripping on court) Nunez is banned.
+In the big league he’s one of the best but can’t stay out of trouble and after going off once too often (stripping on the court) Nunez is banned.
 In an instant, his entire house of cards crumbles.
-He loses his house, cars, friends, girl and life.
-Nunez is forced to go live with his no nonsense aunt.
-Those arrangements smack him in the face that he can’t live like that so he resorts back to the only thing he knows – basketball.
+He loses his house, cars, friends, girl, and life.
+Nunez is forced to go live with his no-nonsense aunt.
+Those arrangements smack him in the face that he can’t live like that, so he resorts back to the only thing he knows – basketball.
 He dresses up like a female to play women’s pro ball.

-The gender swapping plan works wonders.
-Nunez becomes a star in the women’s league with all the perks that come along with it including a male groupie (Tommy Davidson) hell bent on getting some.
-Nunez has his hands full try to avoid that one and tries to get his hands full of his teammate with the big booty (Vivica A. Fox), but can’t because he’s supposed to be a girl – remember?
-Meanwhile Fox is dating a rapper (Ginuwine) who’s cheating on her.
+The gender-swapping plan works wonders.
+Nunez becomes a star in the women’s league with all the perks that come along with it including a male groupie (Tommy Davidson) hell-bent on getting some.
+Nunez has his hands full trying to avoid that one and tries to get his hands full of his teammate with the big booty (Vivica A. Fox), but can’t because he’s supposed to be a girl – remember?
+Meanwhile, Fox is dating a rapper (Ginuwine) who’s cheating on her.
 Oh, drama!

 Juwanna Mann was written by Bradley Allenstein, produced by Bill Gerber and directed by Jesse Vaughan.
 It co-starred Jenifer Lewis, Kevin Pollak, J. Don Ferguson, Kim Wayans, Lil’ Kim and real league players (Cynthia Cooper, Rasheed Wallace, Teresa Weatherspoon, Vlade Divac, Katy Steding, Muggsy Bogues, Jeanne Zelasko, Dikembe Mutombo).
 The movie was not well received by the critics or the public.
 On a budget of $15,600,000 the film grossed $13,802,599 at the box office.